 - Bud Black, manager of Colorado Rockies, major league pitcher from 1981–1995, manager of San Diego Padres 2007–2015

 - Drew Brees, NFL quarterback, lived in Rancho Santa Fe between 2003 and 2012

 - Tom Chino, farmer

-- Jenny Craig, weight loss guru and founder of Jenny Craig Inc.
+- Jenny Craig, founder of Jenny Craig Inc.